HuangLyon/-Portfolio/README.md

-It a simple student management system.
+It a simple student information system.